tfalk/tor-browser-crawler-video/README.md

 tor-browser-crawler-video
 ===============

 This is a fork of the [tor-browser-crawler](https://github.com/webfp/tor-browser-crawler).
 The original fork was by Nate Mathews.
 Danny Campuzano forked it from him.
 I forked it from Danny to update it for the YouTube, Dailymotion, Vimeo, and Rumble interfaces in late 2022, early 2023, and add functionality to crawl the same platforms without using Tor.
-I'm running an Ubuntu Server 22.04 VM with 2 CPUs and 1 GB of RAM.
+I'm running an Ubuntu Server 22.04 VM with 2 CPUs and 1 or 2 GB of RAM.

 #### Steps
 1. Install Docker